memgonzales/thats-life/README.md

 Alternatively, the [`.jar`](https://github.com/memgonzales/thats-life/blob/master/That's%20Life.jar) file is also provided.

-The game instructions can be found in this [document](https://github.com/memgonzales/thats-life/blob/master/Project%20Specifications.pdf); they can also be accessed in-game.
+The rules of the game are laid out in this [document](https://github.com/memgonzales/thats-life/blob/master/Project%20Specifications.pdf).
+They can also be read in-game by clicking the `RULES` button at the bottom right corner of the window.

 ## Authors
 - <b>Mark Edward M. Gonzales</b> <br/>